TRAILab/OpenNav-website/README.md

 # OpenNav
-This is the repository that contains source code for the [OccPoser website](https://mfyuan.github.io/OccPoser-website/).
+This is the repository that contains source code for the [OpenNav website](https://mfyuan.github.io/OpenNav-website/).